Modifying Your Reserved Instances

 Change between EC2-VPC and EC2-Classic

 Change the instance size within the same instance type

-Availability Zone and network platform modifications are supported for all product platform types.
+Availability Zone and network platform modifications are supported for all product platform types (Linux and Windows).
 Instance type modifications are supported only for the Linux platform types.
 However, due to licensing differences, Linux Reserved Instances cannot be modified to RedHat or SUSE Linux Reserved Instances.
 For more information about RedHat and SUSE pricing, see Amazon EC2 Reserved Instance Pricing.

 After modification, the pricing benefit of the Reserved Instances is applied only to instances that match the new parameters.
 Instances that no longer match the new parameters are charged at the On-Demand rate unless your account has other applicable reservations.

 When you modify a subset of your reservation, Amazon EC2 splits your original Reserved Instances into two or more new Reserved Instances.
 For example, if you have reservations for 10 instances in us-east-1a, and decide to move 5 instances to us-east-1b, the modification request results in two new reservations—one for 5 instances in us-east-1a (the original Availability Zone), and the other for 5 instances in us-east-1b.